 Understanding EIBOR in Simple Words

 EIBOR is published in multiple time durations, known as tenors.
-The most commonly used ones include:
+The most commonly used ones include:- 1 Month (1M)

 - 3 Months (3M)